JunMa11/MICCAI-Reproducibility-Checklist/README.md

 ## Contributing

->Pick a licence and describe how to contribute to your code repository.
+>Pick a license and describe how to contribute to your code repository.

 ## Acknowledgement